JAYATIAHUJA/Machine-Learning-Projects/Credit Card Approval Prediction/README.md

 Welcome to a comprehensive machine learning project focused on predicting credit card approval status using real-world data and modern ML techniques.
 This notebook walks you through every step: from raw data to actionable insights and robust models.

+Inspired by the YouTube channel: [Data Science with Onur](https://www.youtube.com/@DataSciencewithOnur)

 ---

 ## 📁 Project Structure